berigei/kactus2dev/README.md

 Summary
 ----------------------------------------------------

+NOTE: This version is instrumented with user data collection features and is intended for experimental use.

 Kactus2 is a toolset to design embedded products, especially FPGA-based MP-SoCs.
 We aim easier IP reusabilility and practical HW/SW abstraction for easier application SW development.
 It is based on IEEE1685/IP-XACT XML metadata